Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/lin_alg/lapack.rst

 The easiest form for an triangular system arises when :math:`A` is a triangular matrix.
 For a lower triangular matrix all entries above the diagonal are zero.
 Accordingly, for an upper triangular matrix the elements below the diagonal are zero.
-Solving this kind of problems is that easy that the system can be solved without additional memory by using :math:`\vec{b}` or :math:`B` to store the results.
+Solving this kind of problems is that easy that the system can be solved without additional memory by using :math:`b` or :math:`B` to store the results.
 To solve an equation of this form, use doxy:`solveTriangularSystemInPlace`::

   bool isLowerTriangular = true;